Last Updated on: 27th September 2023, 08:16 am

 How Often Should I Check My Parrot’s Droppings?

-- Cleaning the cage
+- Cleaning out the cage.

-- The parrot is showing signs of illness or lethargy
+- Signs of illness or lethargy.

 Abnormal Parrot Droppings

 Abnormal parrot poop will have one or more of the following features:

 - Rusty-brown or bloody.